whitchapman/SpotifyPuzzles/2013/ZipfsSong/README.md

 C++
 ---

-The C++ solution is a linked list implementation that runs in n^2 time for insertions.
-Spotify Status: TBD
+The C++ solution is a linked list implementation that runs in n^2 time for insertions and constant time for accessing.
+A faster time solution would be to use a binary tree for n log n insertions and access.
+Spotify Status: Wrong Answer -- the solution works for the two given samples but there must be a bug for an edge case; unfortunately, Spotify does not give any more information.

 Compile:
 g++ zipfs_song.cpp -o zipfs_song.exe

-Run (expects an integer as input):
+Run:
 ./zipfs_song.exe

 Run using sample inputs from the Spotify puzzle page: